Connect with others who understand.

 Written by Torrey Kim

 Even the best accommodations at work sometimes aren’t enough to help you keep your job when you have diabetes.
-Certain symptoms, such as blurry vision, numbness, nerve damage, and fatigue, can make working extremely difficult.
+Symptoms like blurry vision, nerve damage, neuropathy, and fatigue can make working extremely difficult.

-“I am considering going on disability,” one DiabetesTeam member shared.
-“I have fought several health complications and continued to force myself to work while doing so, but the struggle is becoming too much for me.”
+“I’m considering going on disability,” one DiabetesTeam member shared.
+“I have fought several health complications and continued to force myself to work while doing so, but the struggle is becoming too much.”

 Disability Benefit Programs in the U.S.

-There are two different federal disability programs in the United States, Social Security Disability Income (SSDI) and Supplemental Security Income (SSI).
+There are two federal disability programs in the United States — Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 To qualify for either program, you must have a disability that interferes with your ability to work.

-Social Security Disability Income provides benefits to those who have previously had full-time work.
-SSDI benefits are funded through payroll taxes.
-If you are approved, you can receive benefits six months after you become disabled.
-If you have been disabled for at least a year, you may be able to get back payments of disability benefits for one year.
+Social Security Disability Insurance provides benefits to those who have previously had full-time work.
+If approved, you can receive benefits six months after becoming disabled.
+If you’ve been disabled for at least a year, you may be able to get back payments of disability benefits for one year.
 You are eligible for Medicare 24 months after you start receiving SSDI.

 Supplemental Security Income provides benefits to those who have not worked the required time period and have a low income.
-If you are approved, you can receive benefits in the next month.
-You may also be eligible for back payments of SSI if you became disabled before your SSI approval.
+If approved, you can receive benefits in the next month.
+You may also be eligible for back payments if you became disabled before your SSI approval.

 It’s possible to get both SSDI and SSI if you have very limited funds and have a work history.